 The thoracic aorta has been described as the most common site of mycotic aneurysm.
 Intracranial mycotic aneurysms are less common.
 They occur with greater frequency in children and are often found on vessels distal to the circle of Willis.
-Rarely, deep neck space infections are complicated by pseudoaneurysm of the cervical ICA.
+Rarely, deep neck space infections are complicated by pseudoaneurysm of the cervical internal carotid artery (ICA).

 Endovascular treatment using balloon-test occlusion (to determine whether the patient can tolerate vessel sacrifice), followed by intentional vessel occlusion (if the patient passes the test), is one common way to treat such aneurysms.
 Stent-assisted coiling, in which a porous stent is placed across the aneurysm and is followed by filling the aneurysm with coiling, is another option.
-Emergent treatment with a covered stent (graft stent) has been used to avert life-threatening intracranial bleeding.
+Emergency treatment with a covered stent (graft stent) has been used to avert life-threatening intracranial bleeding.
+(See the images below.)

 Intracranial aneurysms associated with primary brain tumors are less common than those caused by metastases.
-The incidence of saccular aneurysms in patients with primary cerebral neoplasms does not appear to be significantly higher than the incidence of aneurysms in the general population, although some authors report a slightly higher incidence with meningiomas.
+The incidence of saccular aneurysms does not appear to be significantly higher in patients with primary cerebral neoplasms than it is in the general population, though some authors report a slightly higher incidence with meningiomas.

-Some metastatic tumors that have been implicated in the development of intracranial aneurysm include left atrial myxoma and choriocarcinoma.
+Metastatic tumors that have been implicated in the development of intracranial aneurysms include left atrial myxoma and choriocarcinoma.
 Because metastatic tumors are common at the gray-white junction, aneurysms due to metastatic implants often involve peripheral cerebral vessels.

-The coexistence of AVMs and aneurysms is well known.
+The coexistence of arteriovenous malformations (AVMs) and aneurysms is well known.
 The frequency of aneurysms with AVM has been reported as 2.7-30%.
 Flow-related aneurysms occur along proximal and distal feeding vessels.
 Proximal lesions arise in the circle of Willis or on vessels that feed the AVM and are probably related to increased hemodynamic stress.
 No increased frequency of hemorrhage is reported in patients with proximal feeding-artery aneurysms.